Explicit isogenies of prime degree over number fields

 We however take a more algorithmic and general approach which works for all odd primes $q$ (not just equal to $3$; we will in fact be able to gain some information from considering $q = 2$ as well; see \Cref{rem:formal_immersion_at_2}).
 To explain our strategy, we make the following definitions.

 \begin{definition} Let $d \geq 1$ be an integer.

-\begin{enumerate} \item We say that $p$ is a \textbf{bad formal immersion prime in degree $d$} if the map $f_p^{(d)}$ is not a formal immersion in characteristic $q$ for infinitely many primes $q$. \item We say that $p$ is an \textbf{almost good formal immersion prime in degree $d$} if the map $f_p^{(d)}$ is not a formal immersion in characteristic $q$ for finitely many primes $q\neq 2, p$. \item We say that $p$ is a \textbf{good formal immersion prime in degree $d$} if the map $f_p^{(d)}$ \emph{is} a formal immersion in characteristic $q$ for all odd primes $q \neq 2, p$. \end{enumerate} \end{definition}
+\begin{enumerate} \item For $p$ and $q$ distinct primes, we say that $p$ is a \textbf{bad formal immersion prime in degree $d$ at characteristic $q$} if the map $f_p^{(d)}$ is not a formal immersion in characteristic $q$. \item We say that $p$ is a \textbf{bad formal immersion prime in degree $d$} if the map $f_p^{(d)}$ is not a formal immersion in characteristic $q$ for infinitely many primes $q$. \item We say that $p$ is an \textbf{almost good formal immersion prime in degree $d$} if the map $f_p^{(d)}$ is not a formal immersion in characteristic $q$ for at least one but at most finitely many primes $q\neq 2, p$. \item We say that $p$ is a \textbf{good formal immersion prime in degree $d$} if the map $f_p^{(d)}$ \emph{is} a formal immersion in characteristic $q$ for all primes $q \neq 2, p$. \end{enumerate} \end{definition}

 The last definition here might be more accurately described as being \textbf{good outside $2$ and $p$}, but for simplicity we prefer to have this implicit.
-Since it will be necessary to keep track of the almost good formal immersion primes, we define the integer $\AGFI_d(q)$, for $q$ an odd prime, to be the product of the almost good formal immersion primes which are actually bad formal immersion primes in characteristic $q$.
+Also, since $d$ is usually fixed, we often drop the `in degree $d$' qualifier.

 Our strategy is based on the following result.